thewpsquad/squad-modules/readme.txt

 7. **Lottie Animation**: Bring your website to life with captivating Lottie animations.
 The Lottie Animation module allows you to easily integrate animated elements into your web pages, making your website more engaging and dynamic.
 8. **Post Grid**: Display your blog posts, portfolio items, or custom post types in a stylish and organized grid layout.
 The Post Grid module provides flexibility and customization options to showcase your content in an appealing manner.
 9. **Typing Text**: Create eye-catching animated text that simulates a typing effect with the Typing Text module.
 Grab your visitors' attention and deliver your message in a unique and engaging way.
-10. **Image Gallery**: Showcase your visuals with elegance using the Image Gallery module from Squad Modules for Divi.
+10. **Image Gallery**: Showcase your visuals with elegance using the Image Gallery module from Squad Modules for Divi Builder.
 Effortlessly create stunning galleries to engage and captivate your audience.
 11. **Post Reading Time**: It allows you to display an estimated reading time for your blog posts.
 This can be helpful for users who want to know how long it will take them to read a particular post.
 12. **Glitch Text**: Create eye-catching headlines and captions with a mesmerizing glitch effect.
 13. **Gradient Text**: Enhance your typography with stunning color transitions.
 Create eye-catching headlines, captions, and more with this versatile and dynamic module.